ClosedNon-Profit

 Department of Infrastructure, Transport, Regional Development, Communications, Sport and the Arts · Australia

 The Distributed National Collections Program supports the identification, development, conservation, maintenance and display of nationally significant artistic or cultural collections.
-It also funds training, professional development, partnering, networking, collection support and management activities to strengthen best practice in the museums and galleries sector.
+It also funds training, professional development, partnering, networking, collection support and management activities through three specified grantees delivering sub-programs.

 30 June 2027